FAQ

 Q: When querying a dynamic table, I get the "Active store is overflown, all writes disabled" error

 A: The tablet can't cope with the write flow — it doesn't have time to dump the data to the disk or it can't do it for some reason.
-Check for errors in the @tablet_errors table attribute, and if there are no errors, check sharding as above.
+Check for errors in the @tablet_errors table attribute and if there are none, check sharding as above.

 Q: When querying a dynamic table, I get the "Too many stores in tablet, all writes disabled" error

-A: The client sent a query to the cluster node on which the tablet is no longer being served.
+A: The client sent a query to a cluster node no longer serving the tablet.
 This usually occurs as a result of automatic balancing of tablets or restarting of cluster nodes.
-Resend the query and the error will disappear after the cache is updated or disable balancing.
+You need to resend the query to make the error disappear after a cache update or to disable balancing.

 Q: When querying a dynamic table, I get the "Service is not known" error

-A: The client sent a query to the cluster node on which the tablet cell is no longer being served.
+A: The client sent a query to a cluster node no longer serving the cell tablet.
 This usually happens when cells are rebalanced.
-Resend the query and the error will disappear after the cache is updated.
+You need to resend the query to make the error disappear after a cache update.

 Q: When querying a dynamic table, I get the "Chunk data is not preloaded yet" error

 A: The message is specific to a table with the in_memory_mode parameter at other than none.
-Such a table is always in memory when it is mounted.
-In order to read from such a table, all data must be uploaded into memory.
-If the table has just been mounted, or the tablet has moved to another cell, or the YTsaurus process has been restarted, there is no data in memory and this error occurs.
-Wait for the background process to upload the data into memory.
+Such a table is always in memory in a mounted state.
+In order to read from such a table, all data must be loaded into memory.
+If the table was recently mounted, the tablet was moved to a different cell, or the YTsaurus process restarted, the data is no longer in memory, which will generate this type of error.
+You need to wait for the background process to load data into memory.

 Q: In tablet_errors, I see the "Too many write timestamps in a versioned row" or "Too many delete timestamps in a versioned row" error

 A: Sorted dynamic tables store many versions of the same value at the same time.
 In lookup format, each key can have no more than 2^16 versions.
 A simple solution is to use a column format (@optimize_for = scan).
-In practice, such a large number of versions is not necessary and they occur as a result of misconfiguration or a programming error.
+In reality, such a large number of versions is not necessary and they occur as a result of misconfiguration or a programming error.
 For example, when specifying atomicity=none, you can update the same table key with great frequency (in this mode, there is no row locking and transactions with overlapping time ranges can update the same key).
-It's not a good idea to do this.
-If writing a large number of versions is due to a product need, such as frequent delta writes in aggregation columns, set the @merge_rows_on_flush=%true table attribute and correctly configure the TTL deletion so that only a small number of actually needed versions are written to the chunk in case of flush.
+This is not recommended.
+If writing a large number of versions results from a product need, such as frequent delta writes in aggregation columns, set the @merge_rows_on_flush=%true table attribute and correctly configure TTL deletion so that only a small number of actually needed versions are written to the chunk in a flush.

 Q: When querying Select Rows, I get the "Maximum expression depth exceeded" error